elasekness/BMS500C/Day2.md

 	awk -F '\t' '{sum += $3} END {print sum/11209}' wnv[A-G].depth.txt

 > AWK is a scripting language that allows you to parse a file line by line and perform some operation on those parsed lines based on the statement provided in the **`awk`** command.
 Here, we are specifying a field **`-F`** to search, which is a tab **`\t`**.
 The next statement indicates that we should take the third field of each line **`$3`** and add the value in this field to a variable called **`sum`**.
 The `$3` is itself a variable for the content of each third field encountered by awk.
-We end the statement and then issue another statement to print the sum divided by the length of the reference genome, which is 11209 base pairs.
+We end the statement and then issue another statement to print the sum divided by the length of the reference genome, which is 11209 base pairs. <br>
 > The syntax for an `awk` statement is below:

 	awk options 'selection_criteria {action}' file

 > For more on [awk](https://www.geeksforgeeks.org/awk-command-unixlinux-examples/)
 * Does the average depth you calculated match the result from `samtools`?